bitstar/bitstar/README.md

   protocol min level fix. this coin has been forked from a non-correct coin when it comes to checking for min proto version. we had to do an ugly fix to disconnect all 60008 clients.
 We will provide a better fix for this in a next release.

+  syncing has been improved. if it seems to hang, just wait.. it will continue.

 we are looking at other things we can do and store in the blockchain and preparing the alerts code for something else ;)

 .. more to come ..